Huegoxaga/notes/python/django.md

 - `python manage.py migrate`
   - first migration command will create default databases.
   - `python manage.py migrate --fake <appname> <migratationID>` make certain migration, assume the database is the same as this migration file is made, reset the migration record.
 Migration Files after this time can be deleted.
-    - fake will not alter the database, new migrations are needed to rollback chages, then fake and delete the new and unused migration files.
+    - fake will not alter the database, new migrations are needed to rollback changes, then fake and delete the new and unused migration files.
   - `python manage.py migrate --fake-initial` force making initial migrate with database is already exists.
 - `python manage.py showmigrations` Check migration history.
 - `python manage.py createsuperuser` follow the promts and create admin account for the admin page.